epochgeo/pyhoot/docs/600-developer-docs.md

 * Update the `setup.py` `setup` method with the new version (TODO: temporary).
 * Upload a test version to https://test.pypi.org/project/hoot/<version>
 ```
-make clean && make uploadtest
+make -j$(nproc) uploadtest
 ```

-To deploy the actual installation package (see further instructions in Makefile target; deploy to test repo first to be safe):
+To deploy the actual installation package (see further instructions in Makefile target:
 * Follow the steps above to update the software version.
 * Upload a production version to https://pypi.org/project/hoot/<version>:
 ```
-make clean && make uploadfinal
+make -j$(nproc) uploadfinal
 ```